 Nigeria is the seventh most populous country in the world with 193 million people.
 The most recent national health accounts data estimate that 68% of health expenditures occur in the private sector; therefore, it is imperative that facilities in both the private and public sectors provide quality services.
 The SHOPS Plus program focuses on family planning, tuberculosis, and HIV.

-The limited availability of trained providers, of a range of contraceptive methods including long-acting reversible contraceptives at the community health worker level, continues to be a significant barrier to family planning services resulting in the low use of modern contraceptives.
+The limited availability of providers trained in a range of contraceptive methods, including long-acting reversible contraceptives at the community health worker level, continues to be a significant barrier to family planning services resulting in the low use of modern contraceptives.
 Therefore, increasing access to quality training for these providers is essential.

 SHOPS Plus is working to enhance the existing provider training and supervision systems to improve and maintain provider clinical skills and attitudes, which will result in increased uptake of family planning.
 The project will collaborate with other USAID projects (Breakthrough Action and Procurement Supply Management) to address social and behavior change as well as contraceptive commodity security.